Elastic Graphs: Minimizing embedding energy

 Proposition~\ref{prop:partial-filling} suffices to prove Theorem~\ref{thm:emb-sf}.
 We spell out some further consequences.

 \begin{proposition} For $[\phi] \co G_1 \to G_2$ a homotopy class of maps between elastic graphs, there is a tight sequence

-where $\psi \in [\phi]$, $T$ is a weighted train track whose underlying graph is a subgraph of~$G_1$, $t$ is the inclusion map, $K$ is a length graph whose underlying graph is obtained by collapsing some edges of~$G_2$, $f$ is the collapsing map, $(C,c)$ is a weighted multi-curve saturating~$T$, and $\psi \circ t$ is a train-track map.
-Furthermore, the edges that are not collapsed by~$f$ is the image of $\psi \circ t$ and $\Fill_\psi$ is constant and maximal on those edges. \end{proposition}
+where $\psi \in [\phi]$, $T$ is a balanced train track whose underlying graph is a subgraph of~$G_1$, $t$ is the inclusion map, $K$ is a length graph whose underlying graph is obtained by collapsing some edges of~$G_2$, $f$ is the collapsing map, $(C,c)$ is a weighted multi-curve saturating~$T$, and $\psi \circ t$ is a train-track map.
+Furthermore, the image of $\psi \circ t$ is the union of the edges that are not collapsed by~$f$, and $\Fill_\psi$ is constant and maximal on those edges. \end{proposition}

 \begin{proof}[Proof of Proposition~\ref{prop:emb-sf-detail}, assuming Proposition~\ref{prop:partial-filling}] By Proposition~\ref{prop:partial-filling}, there is a partially $\lambda$-filling map $\psi \in [\phi]$.
 Lemma~\ref{lem:partial-tight} gives a tight sequence